cambridge-mlg/RECOMBINER/Readme.md

 ﻿# RECOMBINER: Robust and Enhanced Compression with Bayesian Implicit Neural Representations

-Official PyTorch implementation of the INR-based codec [RECOMBINER](https://arxiv.org/abs/2309.17182) (accepted at ICLR 2024).
+Official PyTorch implementation of the INR-based codec [RECOMBINER](https://arxiv.org/abs/2309.17182) (published in ICLR 2024).
 It sets a new SOTA on CIFAR-10 at low bitrates and achieves strong performance on other modalities comparing to other INR-based codecs.
 This repo provides implementations of RECOMBINER across modalities, including image (Kodak, CIFAR-10), audio, video, and protein 3D structure.

 ## Installation